MSUI (Mission Support User Interface)

 "_comment5": "cruise: weight(lbs), altitude(ft), total air speed(nm/h), fuel flow(lbs/h)",

-"_comment6": "ceiling: polynomial coeficients for relating weight (lbs) with peak flightlevel (hft).
+"_comment6": "ceiling: polynomial coefficients for relating weight (lbs) with peak flightlevel (hft).
 Leftmost coefficient is the intercept."

 }